felixlu/awesome-stars/topics.md

 ## data

+- [lk-geimfari/mimesis](https://github.com/lk-geimfari/mimesis) - Mimesis is a robust data generator for Python that can produce a wide range of fake data in multiple languages.
 - [akfamily/akshare](https://github.com/akfamily/akshare) - AKShare is an elegant and simple financial data interface library for Python, built for human beings! 开源财经数据接口库
 - [prestodb/presto](https://github.com/prestodb/presto) - The official home of the Presto distributed SQL query engine for big data
 - [SheetJS/sheetjs](https://github.com/SheetJS/sheetjs) - 📗 SheetJS Spreadsheet Data Toolkit -- New home https://git.sheetjs.com/SheetJS/sheetjs